 Angels of Assisi (Roanoke)

 Angels of Assisi offers free pet food for your Virginia pets.
 “Angels of Assisi provides free pet food for dogs and cats to help pet owners facing financial hardships.
 Pet food is available while supplies last.
 Pet Owners can stop by the Community Pet Clinic opened daily between 8:30 am and 6:00 pm for assistance.”
-Click here to read more about the clinic’s COVID-19 resources and click here for Angel of Assisi’s address.
-Call (540)344-8707 to learn more.
+You may call (540)344-8707 to learn more.

 Humane Society of Fairfax County (Fairfax)